Orthogonal Laurent polynomials on the unit circle and snake-shaped matrix factorizations: Snake-shaped matrix factorizations: main result

 where $\varphi_k(z)$ and $\varphi_{k}^{*}(z)$ denote the orthonormal Szeg\H{o} polynomial of degree $k$ and its dual respectively.
 Note that the coefficient matrix in \eqref{Szegomatrixrecursion} is nothing but the nontrivial part \eqref{schurbuildingblock} of the Givens transformation $G_{k,k+1}$.

 \begin{st} Let $\{\psi_n(z)\}_{n=0}^{\infty}$ be the sequence of orthonormal Laurent polynomials on the unit circle for a measure $\mu$ and the ordering induced by the generating sequence $\{p_n \}_{n=0}^{\infty}$.
-Then the matrix ${\cal S}$ in \eqref{firstbasis} can be factored into a snake-shaped matrix factorization ${\cal S}={\cal S}^{(\infty)}$, constructed by the recipe given in Section \ref{subsectionsnakeshapes}. \end{st}
+Then the matrix ${\cal S}$ in \eqref{firstbasis} can be factored into a snake-shaped matrix factorization ${\cal S}={\cal S}^{(\infty)}$, constructed by the recipe given in Section \ref{subsectionsnakeshapes}.
+The factorization must be understood in the sense that the principal $n\times n$ submatrices of ${\cal S}^{(n-1)}$ and ${\cal S}$ coincide for all $n$. \end{st}